narzaut/proxy-handle-hijack-PoC/README.md

 **No handle to target is ever opened.** Not by your process.
 Not during the hijack.
 The proxy process already held handle `0x1234` to the target before you touched it — from normal operation (compatibility shims, crash reporters, debug tooling).

 **The syscall happens in the proxy's context.** `NtReadVirtualMemory` called from PID 42 looks like PID 42 reading memory.
-An EDR sees a legitimate process performing normal memory access.
+From the kernel's perspective, a legitimate process is performing normal memory access on a handle it already owns.

 **Direct syscalls bypass user-mode hooks.** The shellcode executes `syscall` directly, never touching `ntdll.dll`.
 If `NtReadVirtualMemory` is hooked by a security product, the hook is irrelevant.